Board to Consider $8.6 Billion Budget for 2023-24

-RIVERSIDE (CNS) – The Board of Supervisors will begin hearings Monday on a proposed $8.6 billion budget for the next fiscal year, which projects Riverside County government will remain on sound financial footing over the next 12 months, assuring a structurally balanced budget and a larger reserve pool.
+RIVERSIDE (CNS) – The Board of Supervisors will begin hearings Monday on a proposed $8.6 billion budget for the next fiscal year, which projects Riverside County government will remain on sound financial footing, assuring a structurally balanced budget and a larger reserve pool.

 “This budget creates the opportunity to enhance the efforts of our departments providing vital programs for our constituents countywide by increasing spending for health services, public safety, social services, public works and community services,” county CEO Jeff Van Wagenen said in an introduction to the proposed 2023-24 budget.